33 AI Task Extraction Statistics

 25. $1 million wasted every 20 seconds due to poor task management

-Global organizations collectively waste $1 million every 20 seconds due to poor task management practices.
-This staggering figure represents the cumulative cost of missed deadlines, forgotten commitments, and work that falls through communication gaps.
+Across the globe, organizations waste $1 million every 20 seconds on poor task management.
+That staggering number is the running total of missed deadlines, forgotten commitments, and work that falls through the gaps between conversations.

 26. Intelligent process automation accounted for 33.8% of the AI automation market in 2025

-The largest segment of AI automation, 33.8% in 2025, focused on intelligent process automation.
-Task extraction falls within this category, representing core functionality that organizations prioritize when investing in AI productivity tools.
+The biggest slice of AI automation, 33.8% in 2025, went to intelligent process automation.
+Task extraction sits inside that category, and it’s core functionality organizations reach for first when they invest in AI productivity tools.

 27. 76% of employees experience burnout at least occasionally

-this+that’s workflows enable visual automation for scenarios like customer onboarding, meeting follow-ups, and finance automation, extending task extraction into complete process automation.
+this+that’s workflows bring visual automation to things like customer onboarding, meeting follow-ups, and finance automation, carrying task extraction all the way out into full process automation.

 The Future of Task Management and AI